excellalabs/modern-java/README.md

 ### The Format

-People are expected to read the chapters ahead of time, and we will review & discuss key concepts in the sessions.
-Coding will be reviewed, but actual coding should be done as a supplement to reinforce the ideas but in our own time.
+People read the chapters ahead of time, and we reviewed & discussed key concepts in the sessions.
+Coding will be reviewed, but actual coding was to be done as a supplement to reinforce the ideas in our own time.
 Code from the chapters is in this repo, which should be understood and ideally gone through individually from scratch.

 ### The book